Actioni contrariam semper et æqualem esse reactionem

 “We are pattern seekers, believers in a coherent world, in which regularities appear not by accident but as a result of mechanical causality or of someone´s intention.
 We do not expect to see regularity produced by a random process, and when we detect what appears to be a rule, we quickly reject the idea that the process is truly random.
 Random processes produce many sequences that convince people that the process is not random after all.“Daniel Kahneman

-In the world of physics, we are fortunate to have been taught the greater truth by those who went before us: that non-linearity is the norm.
+In the world of physics, we are fortunate to have been taught the greater truth by those who went before us: non-linearity is the norm.

 Far more random than coherent.
 Random can easily produce regularity – systems operating far from equilibrium.
 “Organized disorder” (deterministic chaos, emerging behavior) is the “real world” most of the time.

 Consider our current oligarchical society.
-They believe they control things.
-They can control human action, the climate, and nature itself.
+Those who rule believe they control things.
+They believe they can control human action, the climate, and nature itself.

 Their business plan is an Orwellian motto: “Who controls the past controls the future.
 Who controls the present controls the past.”
 Control perception and you control reality.